dhanush-2501/hydro-analyzer/docs/README.md

 5. Test your changes thoroughly.
 6. Commit your changes with a clear and concise commit message.
 7. Push your changes to your forked repository.
-8. Submit a pull request to the original repository, including a clear and concise description of the changes you made.
+8. Submit a pull request to the forked repository, including a clear and concise description of the changes you made.

-# Guidelines for Contributing
-To ensure a smooth and productive collaboration, please follow these guidelines when contributing to the project:
-1. Be respectful and professional in all interactions.
-2. Use clear and concise language in all communication.
-3. Follow the project's coding and documentation standards.
-4. Test your changes thoroughly before submitting a pull request.
-5. Keep in mind the project's goals and objectives.

 # NOTE